 My stay for the weekend, one of the 22 newly-added Premium Rooms at the hotel, came with a queen-sized bed, super-soft duvets, body-aligning mattresses, soundproof walls, coffee making facilities, an LED television, and high-speed internet.

 The hotel has added many new facilities to the list, including a stunning rooftop pool, meeting halls, guest lounge, a dedicated kids’ zone, a fully-equipped gym, a cricket corner with a bowling machine, and a badminton court.
 Spice It, their multi-cuisine restaurant, has a variety of menus to choose from (think everything from gluten-free to halal), and starts serving delectable buffets as early as 4 am!
-To unwind over evening cocktails or classic spirits, step into The Hub, the bar located next to the lobby.
+To unwind over evening cocktails or classic spirits, step into the bar located next to the lobby.
 Offering an entirely different experience that brings together work and play, the hotel is redefining itself as an ideal destination for both business and leisure travellers.

 This time, my weekend in Jaipur was different for many other reasons too.
 My day was spent pedalling around the neighbourhood on the hotel’s eco-friendly Green Bike, visiting the Channi Carpets & Textiles for a first-hand experience of carpet-making, taking a tour of the Turban Museum at the famous Surabhi Restaurant, visiting the Samanvi Art Gallery, witnessing a surreal sunset from a rooftop cafe with the Hawa Mahal in the background, and ending my excursions with the Light and Sound Show at the Amer Palace.